maxjcoder/bamazon/README.md

 -----------------------------------------

-## This is a fictitious online store inventory database that allows users to select a product and 'buy' a quantity of that item.
-The MySQL database get's updated when the user chooses to buy products.
+## This is a mock online store inventory database.
+It allows users to select a product and 'buy' a quantity of that item.
+The MySQL database updates when the user chooses to buy products.

 ## This app utilizes Node.js, MySQL and [Inquirer](https://www.npmjs.com/package/inquirer/).